jsaparco-ueno/jsu-dueling-api/readme.md

         - Handles character creation, validation, saving and loading.
       - BattleService
         - Handles calculations for battles and outputting the battle log.
+      - JobService
+        - Uses a factory pattern to build Job subclasses that implement the abstract base Job Class.
     - Controllers: contains the API routes and handlers.
       - CharacterController
         - GetCharacters: retrieves list of all characters.